 Beat Board and Story Map Sample Script

 If you want to see how all this can look with a whole script you can go to “Help – Sample Scripts” and choose one of them.
-This will open up an included sample with Beats and Structure Points.
+This will open up an included beat board template, complete with Beats and Structure Points.

 As you can see you can view your script and your Beat Board side by side as well.

 There are a couple of nice things that you can see here:

 What they’ve done is they’ve used some beats to create Headlines to keep all the beat notes here in order, which I think works quite well.

 Also, as you can see you can assign page goals to beats but you don’t have to.

 You can also just create beats like those on the beat board and leave them there as notes that are not linked to a specific page.

 Pros and Cons of Beat Board and Story Map